-In the modern world, nations have reached out to each other in search of a better life.
-The media brought us closer together and made us realize that there are places that provide better economic opportunities and, in some unfortunate cases, safety.
+In the modern world, thanks to technology and the Internet, people can do most things online and find out almost any kind of information.
+Besides having fun on sites like https://football-bookmakers.com/, they may get to know other cities and places by reading blogs and watching travel shows on TV.
+The media has made people realize that there are places that provide better economic opportunities and, in some unfortunate cases, safety.
 As a result, there are countries and cities that are just a wonderful mosaic of different creeds, races, origin, and so on.
 Here are the top multicultural cities in the world.

 Canadians, eh?
 There is something to be said of the people often mocked by Americans for being too nice and polite that drew in some many foreigners that one of its cities is lauded as the most culturally diverse in the world.
 The free healthcare might have had something to do with it.
 Whatever the case may be, 47% of Toronto belongs to ethnic groups that create their own little neighborhoods.
 You will find Little China, Little Italy, and Greektown and you’ll swear that you are in Canada no more.